keptn/keptn.github.io/content/docs/concepts/quality_gates/index.md

 > When developing a software product, sooner or later you need to update a service in a production environment.
 To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured in an automated way.

-:bulb: *A quality gate answers one question: Does my service meet all my defined quality criteria?*
+:bulb: *A quality gate answers one question: Does my service meet all defined quality criteria?*

 Keptn quality gates provide you a *declarative way* to define quality criteria of your service.
 Therefore, Keptn will collect, evaluate, and score those quality criteria to decide if a new version is allowed to be promoted to the next stage or if it has to be held back.